-When comparing online class vs. traditional class, the difficulty level is often a factor both students and parents consider.
+When comparing online classesversus traditional classes, the difficulty level is often a factor both students and parents consider.
 Is online school harder than traditional school?
 There are certainly some differences between these two schooling options, but they may be more similar than you realize when it comes to difficulty.
 The right level of academic rigor is essential for challenging learners and helping them do their best, whether in the physical classroom or online.

 Are online classes hard?
-A helpful way to break down this topic is to look at five questions parents and students often have based on common misconceptions or concerns.
+A helpful way to break down this topic is to look at six questions parents and students often have based on common misconceptions or concerns.

 1. Are Online Classes More Work Than Traditional Classes?

-At CCA, students spend at least 25-28 hours per week learning.
-That’s an average of at least five hours per day, which is shorter than the average 6.8 hour school day in the United States.
-Students may end up spending close to the same amount of time learning as they would spend in a brick-and-mortar school.
+At CCA, students spend around 25-28hours per week learning.
+That’s an average of at least five to five and a half hours per day, which is shorter than the average school day, lasting from 7:30 a.m. through 3 p.m. — totaling over 8 hours.
+Students may spend close to the same amount of time learning as they would in a brick-and-mortar school.
 Of course, the exact amount of time needed to complete work will depend on the learner.

 Whether online or in-person, teachers plan the work level in their classes and assignments to challenge students without overextending them.
 That’s where online learning can often be an improvement compared to traditional classes, as it’s more conducive to personalized learning.
 Parents can help develop a customized plan that sets their children up for success, challenging them in the ways they need to grow without overwhelming them.